 |Instructor||Date and Time||Location|

-|Meg Seelbach and Ellen Van Oosten, Ph.D.||
+|Meg Seelbach and Ellen Van Oosten, PhD||

-- The relationship between Emotional Intelligence, leadership and coaching
+- The distinction between coaching and mentoring

-- A model for intentional coaching conversations
+- A coaching framework

 As a result of attending this program, participants will: